 - The thin rounds of jalapeño peppers are also added.

 - I know a lot of people just don't like cilantro so I have also switched that out for beautiful flat-leaf parsley.

 - I'm telling you that this sandwich is good!

-It was so nice to have such a delicious sandwich waiting for me two days in a row.
+It was so lovely to have such a delicious sandwich waiting for me two days in a row.

 Are you a sandwich fiend like I am?
 You've probably already tried Loaded Chickpea Salad Sandwich.
 It's so simple to make and easy to eat.
 Well, this one is simple too.
 There are a few steps but it's not hard at all.

 You can even do it in steps.
 Like the spread one day and the pickled veggies on another.
 Then you have all the makings for some great sandwiches.